 Cold Temperatures Are Not so Critical

-Cold temperatures, on the other hand, can slow down the aging process, although the wine can also prevent the chemical reactions it needs as well.
+On the other hand, cold temperatures can slow down the aging process, although the wine can also prevent the chemical reactions it needs as well.
 Don’t be afraid that lower temperatures will affect the quality or taste of the wine, but nevertheless are not recommended.
 All bottles of good wine, until opened, must be stored at a temperature above 50 degrees F. This will allow the wine to be stored at a suitable temperature and be able to get the chemical reactions it needs.

-Keep open bottles in the refrigerator as the average temperature is usually 41 degrees F. Bottles that have not been opened should not be kept in the refrigerator as the temperature is too low.
-If you follow the tips above when storing wine, you will enjoy the taste spectacular.
-Storing wine will always add value and add flavor – provided you store it the right way.
+Keep open bottles in the refrigerator as the average temperature is usually 41 degrees F. Bottles that you don’t open should not be kept in the refrigerator as the temperature is too low.
+If you follow the tips above when storing wine, you will enjoy the spectacular taste.
+Storing wine will always add value and flavor if you store it the right way.

 A Wine Cooler Is the Best Option